 Camp was a mile north of the village, in a clearing where the Canopy's edge thinned enough to permit firelight without advertising their position to the entire forest.
 The hunting party was assembling — Drell managing the logistics with the competent, incurious efficiency that made him useful and unthreatening, which were the same quality in Varas's kingdom.

 The Ming tracker arrived at dusk.
-She came alone, on foot, carrying nothing but a staff of pale wood and a satchel that smelled of wet earth and something older — the mineral scent of deep stone, the air of places that had not been open to the sky in centuries.
-She was small, dark-haired, her eyes the particular flat black of the Ming — a people who lived underground and whose pupils had, over generations, expanded to fill the iris, leaving no visible white.
+She came alone, on foot, carrying nothing but a staff of pale wood and a satchel that smelled of wet earth and something older, the mineral scent of deep stone.
+She was small, dark-haired, her eyes the particular flat black of the Ming, a people who lived underground and whose pupils had expanded over generations to fill the iris.
 She moved through the camp without speaking to anyone, selected a position at the perimeter, and sat cross-legged with her palms flat on the ground.

 The Knife approached her.
 "You're from the eastern garrison."